SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 - `EM`- The Euler-Maruyama method.
 Strong Order 0.5 in the Ito sense.†
 - `EulerHeun` - The Euler-Heun method.
 Strong Order 0.5 in the Stratonovich sense.
-- `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 (Ito) Milstein method.†
+- `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
+Defaults to solving the Ito problem, but `RKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.†
-- `RKMilCommute` - An explicit Runge-Kutta discretization of the strong Order 1.0 (Ito) Milstein method for commutative noise problems.†
+- `RKMilCommute` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method for commutative noise problems.
+Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.††
 - `SRA` - The strong Order 2.0 methods for additive Ito and Stratonovich SDEs due to Rossler.
 Default tableau is for SRA1.
 - `SRI` - The strong Order 1.5 methods for diagonal/scalar Ito SDEs due to